tolgaunlu99/NetworkProject/README.md

 # Network Fundamentals Project – Packet Tracer Simulation

 This project simulates a medium-scale institutional network infrastructure using Cisco Packet Tracer.
-It includes core services such as DHCP, DNS, web servers, and advanced security and routing protocols.
+It includes core services such as DHCP, DNS, web servers, and advanced security and routing protocols

 ## 👨‍💻 Contributor
 - Tolga Ünlü – 200444409